What is Root Zone Heating

 Figure 1 – Root Zone Heating with BioTherm’s MicroClimate Tubing.

-With shrinking prices and stiffer competition in the horticulture and cannabis markets, lowering production costs and producing premium crops is more important than ever.
+With shrinking prices and stiffer competition in the markets, lowering production costs and producing premium crops is more important than ever.
 One tried and true way is root zone heating in your greenhouse facility.
 Horticulture engineers have spent years developing heating systems to maintain uniform temperatures within a greenhouse, and all would agree heating from the ground up simply makes the most sense.
 Root zone heating provides faster root growth, improved yields, and substantial energy savings, i.e. adding money to your bottom line.

 So what is root zone heating?
 Root zone heating systems generally consist of a boiler or hot water heat source, pumps, a heat distribution system, like rubber tubing or aluminum pipe, and thermostat controls (Illustration 101).
 The benefits of root zone heating to extend a plant’s growing season or increase yields has been recognized by growers for centuries, but not until the 1970’s did growers really begin to utilize this method.

 Illustration 102 - Generalized setup for several root zone heating systems.

 Before root zone heating, forced air systems were the typical way to heat a greenhouse.
 But they are expensive to run and far from energy efficient.
 The air patterns created by hot air systems form pockets of cooler air, making the temperature lower than ideal in certain areas in the greenhouse.
 Root zone heating counteracts these deficiencies by placing heat directly under the plant and heating from the ground up.
 BioTherm has been on the cutting of these systems, creating the first commercialized root zone heating systems for commercial horticulture.
 Root zone heating can be utilized for most any growing method but is most commonly used on benches, floors, and beds (Illustration 201,202).